rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 ##### Create drip campaigns

-Use Journey Builder to create a drip campaign and strategically piece out your new product announcement over one to two weeks instead of sending one manual email.
-This strategy will likely drive more interest among your customers and also lets you see who’s engaging with your emails.
+Use Journey Builder to create a drip campaign and strategically extend your new product announcement over one to two weeks instead of sending a single manual email.
+This strategy will likely drive more interest among your customers as well as provide information about engagement with your emails.
 Journey Builder provides statistics and updates at every step, so you can easily conduct reporting and continually use this data to inform your marketing strategy.

 ##### Improve internal processes

-Journey Builder does not only help boost your customer experience &mdash;it can also streamline workflows for your internal teams.
+Journey Builder not only helps boost your customer experience &mdash;it can also streamline workflows for your internal teams.

 - **Reduce workloads**.
 Replace the repetitive tasks performed by your sales and marketing teams, like manually sending emails with automated processes.
 - **Update leads**.
 Ensure better data hygiene and more accurate customer information.